bit-tasks/commit-bitmap/README.md

 # GitHub Actions

-This task commits back the updated `.Bitmap` and `pnpm-lock.yaml` files to the Git repository after exporting the components to a remote scope.
+This task commits back the updated `.Bitmap`, `pnpm-lock.yaml` and `workspace.jsonc` files to the Git repository after exporting the components to a remote scope.

 ## Inputs